Human Kinetics Department

 150

-This course serves as an introduction to the philosophical and socio-cultural dimensions of sport.
-Topics include the nature of sport, rules and values in sport, and further study of sport in the humanities.
-Issues to be addressed include the conceptualization of sport, the significance of sport, knowledge in sport, excellence in sport, the beauty of sport, right and wrong in sport, and the morality of sport.
+This course serves as an introduction to sport in the humanities.
+Students will learn about the philosophical, historical, and socio-cultural dimensions of sport.
+Issues and themes to be explored include the historical conceptualization of sport, the significance of sport, knowledge in sport, excellence in sport, the beauty of sport, and sport culture.
 Credit will be granted for only one of HKIN 150 or HKIN 250.
-Students take HKIN 150 or HKIN 154, not both.
-Restricted to first-year HKIN students.
+Students take HKIN 150 or 154, not both.
+Restricted to first year HKIN students.
 Three credits.

 Intro to Ethics & Sport